DOT New Entrant Audit Checklist

 The DOT New Entrant Audit is a safety audit required by the US Department of Transportation or DOT.
 This audit is conducted when an individual or company applies to become a motor carrier in order to transport passengers, hazardous materials, and other cargo.
 It is designed to ensure that drivers and vehicles meet all federal regulations and requirements.
 What is DOT Clearinghouse Enforcement?

-Complete results of this audit will determine if an applicant qualifies for a new entrant safety assurance program.
-So if you're looking to get into the transportation game, make sure your paperwork is up-to-date and you've got yourself ready for the DOT new entrant audit!
+The complete results of this audit will determine if an applicant qualifies for a new entrant safety assurance program.
+So, if you're looking to get into the transportation game, ensure your paperwork is up-to-date and you're ready for the DOT new entrant audit!
 How To Request the DOT PIN Number?

 What Does the DOT New Entrant Audit Evaluate?

 Here's what the DOT will evaluate during a New Entrant Audit: